redis/redis-doc/topics/client-side-caching.md

 remembering the last time a given cached value was served, trying to evict keys that were not served recently.

-## Other hitns about client libraries implementation
+## Other hints about client libraries implementation

 * Handling TTLs: make sure you request also the key TTL and set the TTL in the local cache if you want to support caching keys with a TTL.
 * Putting a max TTL in every key is a good idea, even if it had no TTL.
 This is a good protection against bugs or connection issues that would make the client having old data in the local copy.